sourcegraph/handbook/content/support/index.md

-## Our Service Level Agreements (SLAs)
+## SLAs

-We strive to maintain the response and resolution times below.
+To honor our service level agreements (SLAs), we strive to maintain the response and resolution times below.

 #### For customers with on-premises/self-hosted Sourcegraph instances: